Undergraduate Degrees and Minors

 A B.S.
 Geoscience degree allows students to specialize in Geology, Geophysics, Hydrology and Secondary Education.

-Five minors in these four disciplines plus Climate Science introduce students to the essentials of each disciple, and are ideally suited to the innovative “3-D” major offered by the College of Arts and Sciences where students can custom-tailor a degree plan to fit their academic interests and career aspirations by combining three minors to constitute a major.
+Five minors in these four disciplines plus Climate Science introduce students to the essentials of each discipline, and are ideally suited to the innovative “3-D” major offered by the College of Arts and Sciences where students can custom-tailor a degree plan to fit their academic interests and career aspirations by combining three minors to constitute a major.